PlaidWeb/publ-site/content/manual/deploying/self-hosting.md

 systemctl --user start example.com
 ```

-and the site should now be up and running on the local port; as long as it's up there should be a socket file named `gunicorn.sock` in the site's directory.
+and the site should now be up and running on the local port; as long as it's up there should be a socket file in the configured location.

 However, this service will only run while the user is logged in; in order to make it run persistently, have an admin set your user to "linger" with e.g.: